+Successor Predecessor

-Successor December 31, 2021 Predecessor December 31, 2020
+December 31, 2021 December 31, 2020

 Deferred tax asset

 Tax loss carryforwards \$ 32,983 \$ 2,323

 Capitalized research and development 8,734

 Research and development credits 6,967

 Other 1,016 16

 Total deferred tax asset \$ 49,700 \$ 2,339

 Valuation allowance (49,045) (2,339)

-Deferred tax asset, net of allowance \$ 655 \$
+Deferred tax asset, net of allowance \$ 655 \$ -

 The Company regularly assesses its ability to realize its deferred tax assets.
 Assessing the realization of deferred tax assets requires significant judgment.
 In determining whether its deferred tax assets are more likely than not realizable, the Company evaluated all available positive and negative evidence, and weighed the evidence based on its objectivity.
-After consideration of the evidence, including the Company's history of cumulative net losses in the U.K., France, Germany and the USA, the Company has concluded that it is more likely than not that the Company will not realize the benefits of its U.K., French and German deferred tax assets and accordingly the Company has provided a valuation allowance for the full amount of the net deferred tax assets in those territories.
-The Company has also concluded that it is more likely than not it will not realize the benefits of the deferred tax assets in its principal operating entity in the United States and has provided a valuation allowance for the full amount of the net deferred tax asset in that entity.
+After consideration of the evidence, including the Company's history of cumulative net losses in the U.K., France, Germany and the USA, the Company has concluded that it is more likely than not that the Company will not realize the benefits of its U.K., French and German deferred tax assets and accordingly the Company has provided a valuation allowance for the full amount of the net deferred tax assets in its principal operating entity in the United States and has provided a valuation allowance for the full amount of the net deferred tax asset in that entity.
 The Company has considered the Company's history of cumulative net profits in two of its other operating entities in the United States, which carry out services for other entities in the group, estimated those entities' future taxable income and concluded that it is more likely than not that the Company will realize the benefits of the deferred tax assets in those entities, and has not provided a valuation allowance against the net deferred tax assets in those entities.